Doctoral Off-campus Research Policy and Procedures

 2. Off-campus research may entail temporary off-campus research of less than 12 months’ duration or long-term off-campus research of 12 months or more in duration.

-3. Except as permitted under clauses 5 and 6, any period of off-campus research of one month or more during doctoral candidature requires the approval of the Board of Graduate Studies (or delegate) and is subject to this policy and associated procedures.
+3. Except as permitted under clause 6, any period of off-campus research of one month or more during doctoral candidature requires the approval of the Board of Graduate Studies (or delegate) and is subject to this policy and associated procedures.

-4. Approval for off-campus research will not be granted for any period where the candidate is required by the Board of Graduate Studies (or delegate) to undertake campus-based coursework, training, examination, assessment or review.
+4. Applications for off-campus research will not be considered for any period where the candidate is required by the Board of Graduate Studies (or delegate) to undertake campus-based coursework, training, examination, assessment or review.

-5. Approval for off-campus research may be rescinded where information that was not available to the Board of Graduate Studies (or delegate) at the time the approval decision was made, and which would have resulted in a different decision being made, becomes available, or where off-campus research is no longer appropriate on health and safety grounds.
+a) where information that was not available to the Board of Graduate Studies (or delegate) at the time the approval decision was made, and which would have resulted in a different decision being made, becomes available

 8. A candidate must remain enrolled for the duration of any period(s) of off-campus research approved under this policy and associated procedures.